This page introduces the writers who have featured to date.

 Kay has spent over a decade as a software delivery specialist, including mobile apps, web apps and websites.
 She has a passion for translating ideas into professional software used by businesses and consumers worldwide.

-Kay published two books in January and a third in June.
+Kay published two books in January and a third in June, and her fourth in October!

 Having set up several business ventures, Kay understands exactly what it is like to start businesses from scratch with limited time and on a budget.
 With a diverse background in sales, business analysis, performance coaching, consulting and market research, Kay aims to demystify key topics and to help readers to gain clarity so that they can achieve their personal goals.